UAComputerScience/markturn-tjs186/Report.md

 - [Docker Compose](#docker-compose)
 - [systemd and other init tools](#systemd-and-other-init-tools)

-# Developement Activities
+# development Activities

 ## Coding
 When it comes to coding, the first thing a programmer(or team of programmers) should consider before anything else is a version control system i.e. [git, GitHub and alternatives](#git-github-and-alternatives).
-Version control is critical to any software developement project but is especially important when it comes to managing large teams.
+Version control is critical to any software development project but is especially important when it comes to managing large teams.
 Version Control allows a team of developers to work simultaneously without interfering with the work of one another.
 Vesion Control also allows real-time changes to files within the system and a complete retracing system in order to retrace any previous versions of files and/or releases.

 When coding in a project, useful tools are those associated with [building](#Building) the program(to make sure it compiles...ect) and [Bash aliases and functions](#bash-aliases-and-functions) to create tools to aid in the coding process.
 For example, while coding a good idea is to implement the code in steps, after each step, compiling and running(maybe using commmand automation) and committing to github.
 It is never a good idea to attempt to implement all of the source code in one 'go'(i.e. starting with a blank script and implementing everything at once without building and committing).

 ## Debugging
 Debugging is the process of identifying and removing errors from computer hardware or software.
-There are many tools useful for debugging during software  developement:
+There are many tools useful for debugging during software  development:
 -[Bash aliases and functions](#bash-aliases-and-functions) can be used in order to repeatedly compile and run without having to type a series of commands each time.
 Also, this inherently helps eliminate command line errors while debugging.
 Often times, Compiler messages will point out errors however, in the case that the information provided is not exactly useful; using bash functions and aliases can help cut the time spent resolving the issue.

 -[git, GitHub and alternatives](#git-github-and-alternatives) can be used in scenarios where it is neccesary to revert to older releases, or previous commits while debugging.